Chathu1985/Drought-Hazard-Indices-for-Indonesia-2020/README.md

-# Cloud-based workflow for drought indicator calculation
+# Cloud-based workflow for drought indicators calculation

 This repository contains Google Earth Engine (GEE) JavaScript scripts developed as part of a cloud-based open-source workflow for calculating drought-related indicators.